firesim/firesim/docs/Advanced-Usage/Manager/Manager-Tasks.rst

 instances (you do not need to pay attention to these or record them).
 If an error occurs, it will be printed to console.

-.. warning:: For the AWS EC2 case, once you run this command, your run farm will continue to run until you call
+.. warning:: On AWS EC2, once you run this command, your run farm will continue to run until you call
     ``firesim terminaterunfarm``.
 This means you will be charged for the running instances in your run farm until you call ``terminaterunfarm``.
 You are responsible for ensuring that instances are only running when you want them to